misprit7/minetest-baselines/worlds/ReadMeForConf.txt

 1 tree, with a step you have to jump over: static_spawnpoint = (-437.7,6.5,462.7)

+** 2 new probe environments
+3 directions with tree in view, 1 direction without tree: static_spawnpoint = (-399.1,10.5,479.2)

+Floating Tree where they must move forward then look up: static_spawnpoint = (-420.1,7.5,465.1)

 Can edit the minetest.conf file with any of the above posisitions you could want.